The Homewood Graduate Student and Postdoctoral Fellow Parental Concerns Working Group

 There are three restrooms on Homewood campus with changing stations:

-• Ames 110E/D Men’s Restroom
+- Ames 110E/D Men’s Restroom

-• Ames 213E/F Women’s Restroom
+- Ames 213E/F Women’s Restroom

-• Shriver T5/T5A Women’s Restroom
+- Shriver T5/T5A Women’s Restroom

-- A non-exhaustive list of medical/financial assistance programs for low-income and uninsured families:
+A non-exhaustive list of medical/financial assistance programs for low-income and uninsured families:

-- “Hopkins Parents” ([email protected]) is a listserv created to connect students and postdocs who have children or are thinking about having children during their time at Johns Hopkins University.
+“Hopkins Parents” ([email protected]) is a listserv created to connect students and postdocs who have children or are thinking about having children during their time at Johns Hopkins University.
 The purpose of this listserv is to allow fellow parents to share information pertaining to University and/or community resources.
 Subscribers may send messages to the listserv whenever they desire, though each message will first be forwarded to the list moderator for approval.